 If you answered yes to all of these questions, you may be eligible for a Basic STAR credit.

-If you are 65 or older, and your adjusted gross income is less than $86,300, you may be eligible for the Enhanced STAR credit.
+If you will be 65 years old by December 31, 2020, and your adjusted gross income is less than $88,050, you may be eligible for the Enhanced STAR credit.

 RP-458 Alternative Veterans Exemption